Touch the Dead: Storyline

 Protagonist Rob Steiner, or Prisoner #1809, has been transferred to Ashdown Hole State Penitentiary.
 Steiner has been accused of and sentenced for a murder that he did not commit.
 The intro movie shows him being transferred, and his mugshots.
 Resting in his cell, Steiner's cell door opens.
 Seeing his chance for escape, Steiner flees his cell into the Penitentiary, which is mysteriously occupied by zombies.
 By the game's end, Steiner has gone through the entire prison, the sewer system, the prison hospital, and the rooftops of the prison.
 Steiner eventually escapes, but realizes that there is much more to go.
 He finds an airboat that he uses to dredge through a thick swamp, until he eventually comes to an abandoned military base.
 Steiner fights his way through the zombie-infested base, and is ultimately rescued via helicopter.
 It is also implied, though not mentioned directly that Steiner was placed there on purpose by the military or whoever it was that rescued him.
 The moment Steiner is saved, one of the men tells him that they did not believe he would make it out and that Steiner is more dangerous than they had previously thought.
 It ends with Steiner being placed in handcuffs and the choppers leaving what appears to be an island.

+Development and release

+In March 2006, Spanish video game publisher Virgin Play announced they had acquired worldwide publishing rights to the title.

+The game was distributed under Eidos Interactive's Secret Stash Games label in North America.
+A week following its US release, the game reached the Top 10 in game sales for the DS that week.

+The game's North American box art was created by artist Arthur Suydam, famous for his work on the Marvel Zombies line of comics.